veeramarni/redux-bootstrap/README.md

 [![NPM](https://nodei.co/npm/redux-bootstrap.png?downloads=true&downloadRank=true)](https://nodei.co/npm/redux-bootstrap/)
 [![NPM](https://nodei.co/npm-dl/redux-bootstrap.png?months=9&height=3)](https://nodei.co/npm/redux-bootstrap/)

-A `bootstrap()` function for initializing [Redux](https://github.com/reactjs/redux) applications.
+**A `bootstrap()` function for initializing [Redux](https://github.com/reactjs/redux) applications.**

 This module works by exporting a `bootstrap` function you can call in your project.
-It does not generate files for you – it is not a project template or project scaffolding tool.
+It does not generate files for you – it is **not a project template or project scaffolding tool**.
 It is not related to the [Bootstrap](http://getbootstrap.com/) responsive front-end framework.

 ## Why do I need this?
 This library handles most of the common application initialization/bootstrapping that takes place every time you create a new Redux project.